Global Evangelism / Communicating the Gospel in a Pluralistic World at NBC

 enrichment material.
 How thoroughly you investigate them will depend on the time available

-and the level of interest you have in deepening your understanding of course content.
+and your level of interest in deepening your understanding of course content.

 "The instructions for the weekly reading reflections say that our submissions must